 So, while choosing the technology stack, first and foremost consider your team.
 Because choosing a stack your developers doesn’t have experience on, would doom the need to hire third-party developers.
 And this might cost you double the budget.

 Picking open-source technologies ensure lower initial development costs and availability for use with limitless modifications.
 Read about the average app development cost in 2021.

 8. Bug testing

-While complete security and invulnerability from hacking is impossible, be sure to thoroughly analyze the security measures while implementing the technology stack.
+While complete security and invulnerability from hacking is impossible, be sure to thoroughly analyse the security measures while implementing the technology stack.
 If proper security guidelines and best practices are implemented then, the vulnerabilities hiding within the code can be kept to a minimum.

 As I’ve already pointed out, choosing the right technology stack is the main aspect of building a successful web application.
 For this, you have no universal solutions but some beneficial tips to pay attention to.
 A proven tech stack in the hands of skilled developers can create better web app development success stories.
 Therefore, choose wisely!